vk031425/SudokuSolver/README.md

 ## Testing the Project

-You can test the project by uploading your own Sudoku images.
+You can test the project by uploading your own Sudoku images.<br>
 A set of 10 sample unsolved Sudoku images is included in the test_images folder for easy testing.